nurakawa/nk.github.io/index.markdown

 # Resources

- - [Info on research](https://www.quantumx.washington.edu/research/) - This may change but for now my research interests lie in the realm of developing software that aids quantum computing systems.
+ - [Info on research](https://www.quantumx.washington.edu/research/) - This may change but for now my research interests lie in the realm of developing software related to quantum information.

 Note: I will update the resources section at a later stage with guess what, more resources!